Nikki van der Zyl: Career

 As a voice-over artist, she provided the voice of the character of Honey Ryder (Ursula Andress) as well as several other minor female characters, in Dr. No. Van der Zyl also provided dialogue coaching to Gert Fröbe, whose English was limited, for the movie Goldfinger and continued to work as a voice-over artist for the series until Moonraker.
 She worked as an artist, poet and public speaker.

 In January 2013, van der Zyl published her book, For Your Ears Only, which was translated into German for a 2015 release in Germany.
 In November 2013, an exhibition called "Night Flight to Berlin" opened in the Museum Pankow in Berlin and ran until April 2014.
 The exhibition highlighted stages in van der Zyl's life from her childhood days to the Bond films and her work as a barrister and political correspondent in London.

 On 20 September 2014, she was a special guest star at a 50th anniversary screening of Goldfinger in Braunschweig, Germany where she was awarded honorary membership of the James Bond Club Deutschland e.V. for her contribution to the James Bond film series.

 Death

-Van der Zyl died in London on 6 March 2021, at the age of 85.
+Van der Zyl died following a stroke in London, on 6 March 2021, at the age of 85.